Information and Articles

 Recent news

-We would like to share important information about upcoming changes to the way adult ADHD is diagnosed and treated in New Zealand.
-This information is relevant if you are:
+We would like to share important information about the way adult ADHD is diagnosed and treated in New Zealand

 For general background information about ADHD in adults, please visit HealthInfo.org.nz.